CiNA Explorer - NAACCR Cancer Statistics

 Rates by Year

-Rates by year present the annual age-adjusted rates for the aggregated five most recent years of the available data.
+Rates by year present the annual age-adjusted rates for the five most recent years of the available data.

 -

-Recent Rates
+5-Year Rates

-Recent rates present the age-adjusted rate for the aggregated five most recent years of the available data, in a bar chart format.
+5-year rates present the age-adjusted rate for the aggregated five most recent years of the available data, in a bar chart format.
 These data match our corresponding CiNA Monograph data.

 -